Skip to content

 export const UserCard: Component<UserCardProps> = (props) => {

-const data = createFragment(
+const fragment = createFragment(

 graphql(`